 Recipes to use your homemade pickles in:

 Of course the best part of making your own dill pickles at home is getting to enjoy them in so many different ways!
 You could add them to a Relish Tray .
-Or of course add them to a sandwich, like this Cheese and Pickle Baguette Sandwich Recipe, or to a tuna melt sandwich.
+Or of course add them to a sandwich, like a tuna melt sandwich.

 Homemade Garlic Dill Pickles